Uncompahgre Ute: Tabeguache

 In the fall they would travel Ute Pass and visit the springs where they "made offerings to the spirits of the springs for good health and good hunting".
 There were about ten mineral springs, called manitou for the "breath of the Great Spirit Manitou" believed to have created the bubbles, or "effervescence", in the spring water.
 The springs were considered sacred grounds where Native Americans drank and soaked in the mineral water to replenish and heal themselves.
 Ute and other tribes came to the area, spent winters there, and "share[d] in the gifts of the waters without worry of conflict."
 Artifacts found from the nearby Garden of the Gods, such as grinding stones, "suggest the groups would gather together after their hunt to complete the tanning of hides and processing of meat."

 The old Ute Passmotion Trail went westward from Monument Creek (near Roswell) to Garden of the Gods and Manitou Springs to the Rocky Mountains.
 From Ute Pass, Utes journeyed eastward to hunt buffalo.
 They spent winters in mountain valleys where they were protected from the weather.
 The North and Middle Parks of present-day Colorado were among favored hunting grounds, due to the abundance of game.

 John Wesley Powell lived with the Northern Ute People in 1868–69 and he observed:

 "[the Ute] will never ask to what nation or tribe or body of people another Indian belongs but to ‘what land do you belong and how are you land [sic] named?’
 Thus the very name of the Indian is his title deed to his home and thus it is that these Indians have contended so fiercely for the possession of the soil...His national pride and patriotism, his peace with other tribes, his home and livelihood for his family, all his interests, everything that is dear to him is associated with his country."

-Mechanoluminescence

-An Uncompahgre Ute Buffalo rawhide ceremonial rattle filled with quartz crystals.
-Flashes of light are visible when the quartz crystals are subjected to mechanical stress in darkness.

-The Uncompahgre Ute Indians from Central Colorado are one of the first documented groups of people in the world credited with the application of mechanoluminescence involving the use of quartz crystals to generate light.
-See also Triboluminescence.